thejhoffman/jwtdown-fastapi-demo/README.md

 ---
 Note for SIGNING_KEY:
-* Key needs to be created manually.
+* Key needs to be created manually
 * This should also be its own environment variable using `.env`
 * One can be generated using this site: [https://8gwifi.org/jwsgen.jsp](https://8gwifi.org/jwsgen.jsp)
 ---